 |Wrote a note asking for what else I could use since it is so difficult and expensive to get my birth certificate from Pennsylvania.

 Getting all the proofs (verifications) that DTA asks for can be hard.
 You may have to do a lot of running around.
 If you do not get all the proofs in on time, it may take the DTA more than thirty days to open your case.
 Keep in touch with your worker.
 If you are having trouble completing forms or getting proofs, tell your worker.
 The law says your worker must help you get the proofs if you can not get them yourself.
 The law also says that DTA has to help you if you cannot get a document because a third party (like your landlord or past employer) is not cooperating.

 - Write in your folder the date you signed your application at DTA.
 This is important because DTA pays you back to the day that you sign an application.

-- Within a few days, you have an interview with a worker.
-For cash assistance (TAFDC or EAEDC) and Emergency Assistance shelter, the interview usually happens at the DTA office.
+- For cash assistance (TAFDC or EAEDC) and Emergency Assistance shelter, the interview usually happens at the DTA office.
 For Food Stamps, it may happen over the phone.
 The worker will ask you questions and fill in forms on a computer.
 The worker will ask you about the father of your child, your income, address, and other details.
 If you are afraid of the father of your child, tell your worker.

 - If you can’t get the documents that are on the list, ask your worker about other kinds of documents that you can give her instead.
 Your worker has to let you use other documents to prove the things that you need to prove.